 ― Chögyam Trungpa

 I even let slip in some settings that I've directly experienced the Presence of God!
-This, of course, can get me in trouble -- even (or maybe especially) in some of the Buddhist circles I travel in.
+This, of course, can get me in trouble -- even (or maybe especially) in some of the Buddhist circles I travel in where Emptiness or Shunyata are bandied about.

 Over the years I've learned to be a a bit more discrete about yakking about these experiences, though.

 I try not to mention these moments of Being There -- or, more correctly, just Being -- where it is likely to lead to an embarrassed silence, furtive glances toward the nearest exit -- or, possibly, somebody dialing 911!
-And, although I say that lightly, for some folks, communicating about experiencing mystical states has been a real problem in a society that doesn't understand such things.
-All to often, these experiences have been pathologized rather than been supported with skill or insight.
+And, although I say that lightly, in all seriousness this has been an unfortunate reality for some folks in a society that doesn't understand such things.
+I was usually able to travel under the radar.
+I was lucky.
+Even when I was homeless on the streets, I was able to stay out of jail or the psych ward.

 Looking back, I guess I've always been a bit touched.